 Anyone who has ever encountered a tax problem with the IRS or a state-taxing agency knows the magnitude of the penalties levied by the government for non-compliance.
 Because of the rapid accrual of high tax penalties and interest, what starts as a manageable tax problem can quickly escalate to unmanageable levels.
-I am often asked to help clients deal with tax penalty issues.
+We are often asked to help clients deal with tax penalty issues.

 1. Reasonable cause is based on all the facts and circumstances in each situation and allows the Service to provide relief from a penalty that would otherwise be assessed.
 Reasonable cause relief is generally granted when the taxpayer exercises ordinary business care and prudence in determining their tax obligations but is unable to comply with those obligations.

 2. In the interest of equitable treatment of the taxpayer and effective tax administration, the nonassertion or abatement of civil penalties based on reasonable cause or other relief provisions provided in this IRM must be made in a consistent manner and should conform with the considerations specified in the Internal Revenue Code (IRC), Regulations (Treas.
 Regs.), Policy Statements, and Part 120.1.

 3. Reasonable cause relief is not available for all penalties; however, other exceptions may apply.

 We have been successful with some of our clients in having the IRS abate in the hundreds of thousands of dollars.

 Hiring us or someone who has knowledge of these Statutes, Rules and the Court Cases is highly recommended as the savings should outweigh the cost of hiring someone who is competent.